genedisco/genedisco-starter/README.md

 Performance after the final iteration is the metric by which submissions will be compared.
 Interim steps will not be contributing to the final score.

+#### _"For the competition, will we be provided the models' checkpoints or this is hidden from us?"_

+The retrained model is exposed to your acquisition function at every iteration via the model parameter to the acquisition function method invocation.
+You are free to use it as you see fit and as the API allows.
+However, please note that you will not receive the checkpoint files from us as your acquisition function will be running end-to-end on our cloud servers for evaluation (there is no interactive mode for participants; the code is considered final once submitted).

 ## Citation

 Please consider citing, if you reference or use our methodology, code or results in your work: